 - Visit with your high school counselor or college financial aid office.

 - Search for scholarships online, using Tuition Funding Sources, using Tuition Funding Sources, a private website designed to help students find scholarship information with access to over 7 million scholarships totaling more than $41 billion in scholarship awards.

 - Visit a school’s website or admissions office to determine if they offer any scholarships to help you receive funding for college.

 - Look to institutions in your community, such as religious organizations, banks, or other civic organizations.

 - Check out local and national businesses to see what types of scholarships they offer.

-- Visit the U.S. Department of Education for information on federal government grants and to get a copy of a FAFSA form (the form you’ll need to complete to apply for most financial aid).
+- Visit the U.S. Department of Education for information on federal government grants and to complete the FAFSA (the Free Application for Federal Student Aid form you’ll need to complete to apply for most financial aid).